-Prior to June 2007, compensation for Ms. Greene was determined by EMC's Compensation Committee.
+Prior to June 2007, compensation for Ms. Greene, who is also an executive officer of EMC, was determined by EMC's Compensation Committee.
 Except as noted below, compensation for Ms. Greene was determined by evaluating her role and responsibility and the competitive marketplace.
 EMC's Compensation Committee did not "benchmark" Ms. Greene's compensation to any particular level against the compensation paid by peer groups, but it did compare the elements of her compensation to the competitive marketplace since it reviewed the compensation paid to similarly situated executives at peer group companies.
 For more information on the peer group that was considered in setting Ms. Greene's compensation, see "Peer Group" below.